 Did you know…?

 These creatures lack a cerebral cortex.
 This is the part of the brain that controls the ability to feel pain.
 Therefore, it is speculated that lobsters lack the ability to feel pain.
-That screaming sound they make when they’re dropped into boiling water is actually steam escaping from their shells.
+That screaming sound they make when they’re dropped into boiling water is actually steam escaping from their exoskeletons.

 14.)
 Lobster meat contains up to 28 grams of protein per cup and it is an excellent source of Omega-3 fatty acids.
 Their meat also weighs in at 96 calories and 2 grams of fat!